-In November 2016, the Korea Biosafety Clearing House (KBCH) conducted its ninth annual survey of 600 consumers nationwide to gauge public perceptions of biotechnology.
-The survey results showed that consumer awareness has continued to remain high while consumers still remain concerned over the safety of biotechnology.
-Over 47 percent answered that biotechnology would be beneficial to humans while 37.5 percent and 15.5 percent of respondents answered either neutral or not beneficial respectively.
-Over 61 percent answered that it was beneficial to curing diseases such as cancer and 21.3 percent answered that it might help solve food shortage issues.
-Of those who answered it was not beneficial, 50.5 percent of respondents questioned the safety of biotechnology to humans and 31.2 percent of the respondents thought that biotechnology used in making food was against nature.
+In November 2017, the Korea Biosafety Clearing House (KBCH) conducted its tenth annual survey of 800 consumers nationwide to gauge public perceptions of biotechnology.
+The survey results showed that consumer awareness has continued to remain high and consumers' perceptions of biotechnology have improved substantially compared to the previous year's survey.
+Sixty-nine percent answered that biotechnology would be beneficial to humans, which was up from 47 percent in the 2016 survey.
+Only 6.5 percent of respondents answered that biotechnology was not beneficial.
+Over half of respondents who think biotechnology is beneficial answered that it was beneficial to curing diseases such as cancer and 25.1 percent answered that it might help solve food shortage issues.
+Of those who answered it was not beneficial, 50.1 percent of respondents questioned the safety of biotechnology to humans and 20.2 percent of the respondents thought that biotechnology used in making food was against nature.

-The KBCH survey confirmed again that consumers were more favorable towards the use of the technology outside the agricultural sector.
-Over 81 percent and 79 percent of the respondents supported its use in the medical and bio-energy sectors respectively while over 32 percent supported its use in livestock and 42 percent in food and agricultural products.
+The KBCH survey confirmed again that consumers were more favorable towards the use of the technology outside the agricultural sector although there were more positive answers for its use in the agricultural sector in the 2017 survey.
+Over 84.7 percent and 83.5 percent of the respondents supported its use in the medical and bio-energy sectors respectively while over 45.1 percent supported its use in livestock and 54.2 percent in food and agricultural products.

-Concerning local development trials, over 49 percent of respondents answered that local field trials were necessary as a means to help mitigate disease and food issues.
-Over 69 percent of the respondents answered that it was necessary for Korea to develop LMOs while 43.5 percent of the respondents answered that it was necessary for Korea to grow biotech crops and 26.5 percent that Korea should produce biotech animals domestically.
-Interestingly, 43 percent of the respondents answered that it was necessary for Korea to conduct R & D of GE rice while only about 28 percent of the respondents answered that it was not necessary.
-About 17 percent responded that it was necessary for Korea to import LMOs produced in foreign countries, which was down from 21.3% in the 2015 survey.
-Over 92 and 90 percent were in favor of labeling and strict import controls on biotech products, respectively.
+Concerning local development trials, over 74.3 percent of respondents answered that local R&D was necessary and 48.9 percent of respondents answered that it was necessary for Korea to grow biotech crops.
+Over 33 percent of the respondents answered that it was necessary for Korea to raise biotech animals domestically.
+About 19 percent responded that it was necessary for Korea to import LMOs produced in foreign countries.
+Over 88 and 84 percent were in favor of labeling and strict import controls on biotech products, respectively.

-About 19 percent of the respondents were interested in LMOs.
-However, over 78 percent of these respondents were interested because of their concern over the safety of LMOs.
-The respondents obtained information on LMOs mostly from TV, followed by internet news.
+About 21 percent of the respondents were interested in LMOs.
+However, over 69 percent of these respondents were interested because of their concern over the safety of LMOs.
+The respondents obtained information on LMOs mostly from internet news, followed by TV.